Mutafukaz: Plot

 Randy Crocodile, an agent of the MIB arrives at Willy's house and holds him hostage.
 Angelino and Vinz decide to return and Angelino rescues Willy.
-The Luchadores and Fagor launch the rocket, triggering it to snow across the country, freezing and killing all of the hidden Macho, while causing a news helicopter to crash, destroying Willy's house and killing Crocodile.
+The Luchadores and Fagor build and launch a rocket, triggering it to snow across the country, freezing and killing all of the hidden Macho, while causing a news helicopter to crash, destroying Willy's house and killing Crocodile.
 Angelino, being half Macho, begins freezing, but is saved by Luna's kiss and she apologizes to him.
 Bruce arrives for a climactic fight against Angelino, who saves Luna from being killed and refuses to use his Macho powers.
 Before Bruce takes the opportunity to kill Angelino, the local gangs gun him down as revenge for previously invading their hood and for shooting their leader in the eye.

 Two months later, everything goes back to "normal" with people forgetting about the incident.
 Vinz finally gets a job at the restaurant they frequent.
 Angelino writes letters to Luna who disappeared after his fight with Bruce despite not knowing where in DMC she is.
 Willy, who also disappeared after the fight, creates his first music single.
 Mr. K is shown to have survived and has set up a base on the moon, where he begins sending UFOs to potentially invade earth.